MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study2A exercise 1 to 11.md

 Exercise \#2 Create, reply and accept a request for quotation (Bonus)
 ---------------------------------------------------------------------

-*Objective: Create a request for quotation, reply and accept a vendor’s reply.*
+*Objective:Â Create a request for quotation, reply and accept a vendorâ€™s reply.*

 After the Purchase requestion was approved, the Procurement department found that there were a lot of other requests for the same type of cables, so they